OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 You can see that the process is reversable.
 Simply reverse the use of the public and private keys in the widgets above, to see that this can go in either direction.
-[EXPLAIN THIS BETTER.]